zone-eu/zone-mta/plugins/README.md

 # ZoneMTA plugins

-This is the folder for plugins
+This is the folder for plugins.
+Files that reside here can be included in the main process.
+To enable a plugin edit [application configuration](../config/default.js) section "plugins" and add the plugin information into it.

 Plugin files should expose a property called `title` to identify themselves.
 If title is not provided, then file name is used instead.